 Individualized Medical Detox Protocol

 Comprehensive and private drug detox is the first step in a successful recovery from drug dependence.
 An inpatient medical detox can prevent unpleasant withdrawal symptoms or dangerous consequences resulting from sudden opioid cessation.
 The goal of medical drug detox is the physiological stabilization and support as the body rids itself of opioid drugs.

-Board-certified doctors assist with the unpleasant withdrawal symptoms while managing vital signs and other physiological responses.
-Relieving the discomfort of drug and alcohol withdrawal symptoms is an integral part of a successful detoxification.
+Board-certified doctors assist with unpleasant withdrawal symptoms while managing vital signs and other physiological responses.
+Relieving the discomfort of drug and alcohol withdrawal symptoms is an integral part of successful detoxification.
 Many people who try to detox on their own never completely make it through.
 Instead, they relapse and feel hopeless.
-Waismann Method® offers a safe, humane and effective way to becoming opioid free.
+Waismann Method® offers a safe, humane, and effective way of becoming opioid-free.

 The Importance of a Supportive Recovery

-Following an opioid detox, naltrexone therapy is initiated to eliminate cravings which reduces the risk of relapse.
+Following an opioid detox, naltrexone-assisted therapy is initiated to eliminate cravings which reduce the risk of relapse.
 Naltrexone is a non-addictive and non-mood-altering opioid blocker.
 The drug dramatically reduces physical cravings, which help patients succeed in maintaining a life free from opioid dependence.
 Naltrexone also serves as a security blanket; a powerful aid in getting patients through the challenging first weeks at home, post-detox.
-Without the intense cravings and the physical dependence, people can focus on treating the emotional or physical aspects of their lives, that led them to opioid use in the first place.
+Without the intense cravings and physical dependence, people can focus on treating the emotional or physical aspects of their lives, which led them to opioid use in the first place.

 Waismann Method® Will Help You Get Where You Need to Be